BioEvo/STAR-Fusion-WIKI/Home.md

 **Preferred**  If you downloaded the large (30G) 'plug-n-play' resource lib, then just untar/gz the archive and use it directly.

-**Otherwise**, if you downloaded the small (~4G) unprocessed resource lib, then you'll need to prep it for use with STAR-fusion as follows:
+**Otherwise**, if you downloaded the much smaller (~4G) unprocessed resource lib, then you'll need to prep it for use with STAR-fusion as follows:

      (only if building from source archive - note plug-n-play is preferred!)